Carl Shoup

 Carl Sumner Shoup (October 26, 1902 – March 23, 2000) was an American economist and public finance expert.
-He is best known for leading the Shoup Mission of 1949-1950, tasked with revising the fiscal system of post-World War II Japan.
+He is best known for leading the Shoup Mission of 1949–1950, tasked with revising the fiscal system of post-World War II Japan.
 He directly contributed to the tax codes of Canada, the United States, Japan, Europe, and South and Central America in the 1930s, '40s, and '50s.
 He retired as professor emeritus at Columbia University.

-Family
+Background

 Carl Shoup was the son of railroad executive Paul Shoup and Rose Wilson Shoup.
 He and his wife Ruth had three children: Dale Shoup Mayer (1925–2019), Donald Sumner Shoup (1934–1989), and Paul Snedden Shoup.
 Ruth died in 1998, two years before her husband.

-Born in San Jose, and grew up in Los Altos riding his horse to school.
+He was born in San Jose.
+He grew up in Los Altos, riding his horse to school.

 Government economic and tax policy

 Co-directed, with fellow economist Roy Blough, the creation of the 1937 six-volume study "Report on the Federal Revenue System" of American taxes and potential reforms at the request of Treasury Secretary Henry Morgenthau Jr.

 Carl Shoup has been identified as an intellectual father of the value-added tax (VAT).
 In particular, Shoup developed a taxonomy for describing the value added taxes and linking the administration of the VAT to the capabilities of the particular country.

-In 1949-1950, during post-World War II fiscal reconstruction, Shoup led the Shoup Mission, a team of seven economists appointed by General MacArthur to revise the Japanese fiscal system.
+In 1949–1950, during post-World War II fiscal reconstruction, Shoup led the Shoup Mission, a team of seven economists appointed by General MacArthur to revise the Japanese fiscal system.
 The resulting tax codes remain in use today.

 In the 1950s, Shoup contributed to the overhaul of the tax systems in Venezuela, Cuba, and Liberia, and participated in the creation of the value-added tax systems in Canada and Europe.